verekia/js-stack-from-scratch/tutorial/12-flow/README.md

 import * as Immutable from 'immutable';
 ```

 Until Immutable officially adresses the issue, just pick whichever looks better to you when importing Immutable components.
+I'm personally going for `import * as Immutable from 'immutable'` since it's shorter and won't require refactoring the code when this issue gets fixed.

 **Note**: If Flow detects type errors in your `node_modules` folder, add an `[ignore]` section in your `.flowconfig` to ignore the packages causing issues specifically (do not ignore the entire `node_modules` directory).
 It could look like this:
 ```